 The Car Power has received its fair amount of reviews over the years on Amazon.
 Many of the people had good things to say about this all-white charger.
 Note that it also comes with a blue LED light, which becomes annoying in the long run as per some users.

 4. boAt Dual Port Rapid Car Charger with Quick Charge 3.0

 When it comes to an affordable and durable car charger, look no further than the boAt Dual Port Rapid Car Charger.
 One of its port supports Quick Charge 3.0 certified charging speeds, while the other one banks on the in-house Smart IC technology to power Apple and other devices that lack Quick Charge support.
 The secondary port can juice your devices at 2.4A, meaning that you’ll get a slightly faster charge compared to some of its peers.

 There are no bells and whistles associated with this charger.
 It is slim and weighs just 49.9 grams.
 Moreover, the design is sleek and slender.
 The makers claim of including safeguards to prevent overheating, overcharging, and prevent excessive current.

-It's worth to be noted that a good number of users spoke about its durability and charging speed.
+It’s worth to be noted that a good number of users spoke about its durability and charging speed.
 For its price, the Boat Dual Port Car Charger looks decent.
-However, expect it to have look as if it is made entirely of plastic.
+However, it does have a plasticky looks.